KSAS-FM: History

+1984-1987; KLCI Classy 103; Adult Contemporary

+In 1984, the station adopted the Adult Contemporary format as Classy 103 FM (KLCI).
+One of the first FM AC stations in the Boise market.
+The station competed with 67 KBOI, and later K-106 FM (KCIX), which the latter signed on the air on January 1, 1985.

+1987-1995; KHEZ EZ-103; Move to 103.3; Easy Listening

+In 1987, the station frequency moved to 103.3 MHz and switched to the easy listening format branded as EZ-103 FM with the call signs, KHEZ.

+2000-present; CHR

 In 2000 KARO flipped to Top 40/CHR becoming 103.3 Kiss FM, making the return of the Kiss FM moniker in the Boise market for the first time since the former CHR station KIYS dropped 92 Kiss FM and switched to country as Kissin' 92 (KIZN) ten years prior.
 It became a formidable competition to the other top 40's in the Treasure Valley.
 From 2000 to 2013 the other stations Music Monster 99.1 (KTPZ as an all-80s format) and 93.1 Hit Music Now (KZMG [now KBOI-FM]) exited the format.

-On November 16, 2006, Clear Channel Communications planned to sell 448 of its radio stations outside the top 100 markets including KSAS-FM, along with Boise's sister stations including KCIX, KTMY (now KAWO), KXLT-FM, KIDO, and KFXD.
-In March 2007, Peak Broadcasting LLC bought the latter stations, making Boise one of the largest markets without any radio stations owned by the future iHeartMedia.
+On November 16, 2006, Clear Channel Communications planned to sell 448 of its radio stations outside the top 100 markets including the company's Boise stations: KSAS-FM, KCIX, KTMY (now KAWO), KXLT-FM, KIDO, and KFXD.
+In March 2007, Peak Broadcasting LLC bought the stations.

-By 2012 103.3 Kiss FM had the current pop market all to itself.

 On August 30, 2013, a deal was announced in which Townsquare Media would purchase Peak Broadcasting's stations, including KSAS-FM, as part of the deal in which Cumulus Media would acquire Dial Global.
-As part of the deal, Townsquare swapped Peak's Fresno, California stations to Cumulus for its stations in Dubuque, Iowa and Poughkeepsie, New York, since Peak, Townsquare, and Dial Global were all controlled by Oaktree Capital Management.
+As part of the deal, Townsquare swapped Peak's stations in Fresno, California, to Cumulus for its stations in Dubuque, Iowa, and Poughkeepsie, New York; Peak, Townsquare, and Dial Global were all controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.